nrclark/libsaline/README.md

 It's also verified to be compatible with libsodium's implementation of the NaCl API.

-## Differences from tweetnacl ##
+## Differences from saline ##

-Libtweetnacl's internal workings are identical to tweetnacl-20140427.
+Libsaline's internal workings are identical to tweetnacl-20140427.
 No code structure was changed, nor were any algorithms or values.

 The changes of interest are:

-1. Cleaned up tweetnacl's macro-soup.
+1. Cleaned up saline's macro-soup.
 Header and functions are clearly defined now.

 2. Replace #defined constants with enums.